If you recently read the article that Emily Beers wrote about “5 Ways That CrossFit May Never Get Fixed”, you may understand what I’m talking about.

 If you’re feeling these problems.
 If this message resonates with you because you’ve been in this game long enough and SEE the writing on the wall.
 Then you want to schedule a discovery call ASAP.
 In the Discovery Call you’ll talk to a gym owner who has implemented the Level Method in their community and can share experiences with you and answer questions.
 No hard sales tactics.

-Now, you might want more info about what the Level Method actually is, and how it works — and that honestly is beyond the scope of this little blog, so CLICK here to watch a webinar.
+Now, you might want more info about what the Level Method actually is, and how it works -- and that honestly is beyond the scope of this little blog, so click on About in the menu to learn more about Level Method.

 And while you’re watching, keep your mind open to how our system solves so many of those problems.